 The paging file is often a hot but overlooked topic that when configured properly it would not only smooth out overall the performance but also save us a lot of disk space at the end.
-Most of us leaves it to Windows to manage to phrase out a best practice for our Windows system because, well, we all trust its expertise, don’t we?
+Most of us leave it to Windows to manage to phrase out the best practice for our Windows system because, well, we all trust its expertise, don’t we?
 While it does allow you to run the system without worrying about the size of the page file in most situations, there are also two potential issues that are often overlooked,

 - Disk space – on a system with a lot of RAM installed the page file will be huge.

-- Page file fragmentation – if the page file expands and shrinks it can cause disk fragmentation and poor performance.
+- Pagefile fragmentation – if the page file expands and shrinks it can cause disk fragmentation and poor performance.

 Modern Windows manages its memories based on Virtual Memory, meaning that each process has its own private virtual address space.
 When the system is running low in memory, Windows will move the least used memory pages to a hidden file called the Page File.

 The page file is a special file used by Windows to store modified memory pages, and the process of moving pages from RAM to the Page file is called Paging.
-A page file has 2 main roles:
+A page file has two main roles: